In this section

 You may decide to pay the claim directly to the other person, or contact them to negotiate an agreement.
 If this happens, make sure you get the agreement in writing.
 If the court has already set a trial date, the plaintiff will need to complete a Notice of discontinuance form and file it with the court.

-To do this you need to prepare and file two forms: Notice of intention to defend and Defence (see samples in Sample documents and forms).
-You have 28 days from the date you receive the copy of the claim forms to file this form with the magistrates court.
+To do this you need to prepare and file two forms: Notice of intention to defend and Defence (see sample documents and forms ).
+You have 28 days from the date you were served the claim forms to file this form with the Magistrates Court.

 After you have filed your defence, you must also serve the other person with your defence forms.
 You do this by sending your forms to the plaintiff at the address for service that appears on their claim.